xavierrouth/598APE-HW1/README.md

 data/x.txt 1586 data/f.txt 3168 -1.58 -.43 2.7
 ```

 The goal here is to speed up the program sufficiently to make a high resolution circle of the elephant mesh (found in `data/elepx.txt` and `data/elepf.txt`), which contains 111748 triangles.
-One can edit the `.ray` file and comment out the sphere mesh and replace it with `data/elepx.txt 62779 data/elepf.txt 111748 -1.58 -.43 2.7`.
+One can edit the `.ray` file and comment out the sphere mesh and replace it with `data/elepx.txt 62779 data/elepf.txt 111748 -1.58 -.43 2.7` (this is done in `inputs/realelephant.ray`).

 ## Code Overview